5 Keys to Purchasing

 April 29, 2021

-You’re at the point where the sheer magnitude and detail of the construction projects you take on are becoming more difficult and time-consuming to plan and schedule.
+You’re at the point where the sheer magnitude and detail of the construction projects you take on are becoming more difficult and time-consuming to plan and schedule so you’re thinking about purchasing construction planning software.
 There are likely multiple projects, overlapping phases, several job sites, and a growing number of subcontractors, craftspeople and equipment to line up.
 All of this increases the likelihood of risks you have to account for as well.

 Construction planning software is designed to handle all these moving parts of the pre-construction phase and beyond.
 There are plenty of options on the market, each with different combinations of features and capabilities.
 How do you know which is right for you?
-The following are five capabilities to look for when weighing your software options.
+The following are five capabilities to look for when purchasing construction planning software.

 - Development of structurally sound schedules that reflect historical performance.
 You want to ensure that your schedule quality in both its structural soundness and its realism is based upon historical performance.
 To have a schedule you can rely on means you need both a quality plan and one that is reasonable, based upon your unique history.
 A plan that is structurally sound is reliable and can be trusted to reflect when a project will be completed.
 When historical performance is used to estimate new work, the degree of confidence in schedule durations and dates is dramatically improved.